North Macedonia

 There are several considerations you should make before recruiting in North Macedonia.
 North Macedonia is not a member of the European Union.

-This means that there are different rules and regulations when hiring workers from outside the country, so it’s crucial to be familiar with applicable labor regulations.
+This means that there are different rules and regulations when hiring workers from outside the country, so it’s crucial to be familiar with applicable labour regulations.

-North Macedonia has a few specific labor laws you need to be aware of before hiring anyone.
+North Macedonia has a few specific labour laws you need to be aware of before hiring anyone.
 These laws include the minimum wage, working hours, and employee rights.

 Additionally, North Macedonian law stipulates that written employment contracts must specify the duties, salary, and terms of the employee’s employment.